Ways of voting

 To find out more information and download an application form, visit the About My Vote website using the link below.

-If we receive your postal vote application by 5pm on 4 April, your postal ballot will be despatched on 19 April 2018.
+If we receive your postal vote application by 5 November, your postal vote will be sent out to you on 27 November, first class.

-If we receive your postal vote application after 4 April but before 5pm on 18th April, your postal ballot will be despatched on 23 April 2018.
+If we receive your postal vote application between 6 November and 5pm on 26 November, your postal vote will be sent out to you on 3 December, first class.

 If you're unable to sign your form, or you're unable to sign it in a consistent way, special provisions can be made to remove the requirement to sign.
 For more information please contact our elections office.